jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 The problem is:
 Parameter assignment calls have to point to parameters.
 How can you point to a parameter, if the call is not created yet?

-You have to add to the command call article, that in a definition, the calls have to be created, because a definition has to specify what will become input and output for the command call.
+You have to add to the command call article, that in a definition, the calls have to be created, because a definition has to specify what might become input and output for the command call.
 Or perhaps add that to sub-commands articles.

 I am still totally confused about the creation behavior of calls.
 It looks like a call object has to be created as soon as its parent call is created, because input and output references have to be defined?